-How have you, or are you attempting to, influence the position?
+How have you influenced, or are you attempting to influence their position?

-Our UK Associate Technical Director is a member of the Futures Group - run by the modern masonry alliance- which looks at building regulations, compliance issues and information for developers.
+Our UK Associate Technical Director is a member of the Futures Group - run by the Modern Masonry Alliance- which looks at building regulations, compliance issues and information for developers.